stevenchang100/Group3_FinalProject/readme.txt

 to input code make sure its formatted correctly with tabs instead of spaces. make sure that the data you want is inputed into a output dictionary.

+the contract.py is just a sample contract, copy and paste it into the contracts text box exclude the header (#!/usr/bin/python3)